houseoffoss/eztest/docs/TEST_CASE_FEATURE_COMPLETE.md

 **Features:**
 - Display all test cases in table format
-- Columns: ID, Title, Priority, Status, Suite, Created By, Actions
+- Columns: ID, Title, Priority, Status, Module, Created By, Runs, Actions
 - Search by title/description
 - Filter by priority (dropdown)
 - Filter by status (dropdown)